nrwl/nx/docs/shared/angular-tutorial/angular-monorepo.md

 >  NX  Generating @nx/angular:application

-✔ Would you like to configure routing for this application? (y/N) · false ✔ Would you like to use Standalone Components? (y/N) · false CREATE apps/inventory/project.json
+✔ Would you like to configure routing for this application? (y/N) · false ✔ Would you like to use Standalone Components? (y/N) · true CREATE apps/inventory/project.json
 CREATE apps/inventory/src/assets/.gitkeep
 CREATE apps/inventory/src/favicon.ico